 - Deletion lock triggers.

+The placeholder trigger is simply the lack of a trigger-type.
 For a full description of triggers, refer to the API reference on Triggers.

 Changed in version 4.8: Document triggers were added.